datacarpentry/spreadsheets-socialsci/_episodes/05-Quality control.md

 Although validation is not applied retrospectively, if a cell to which validation has subsequently been applied contains a value which would fail the validation, then a green triangle is placed in the top left corner of the cell as a warning but the value in the cell is not removed.

-Validation cannot be applied retrospetively.
-The validation criteria must be put in place before the cell is populated.

 Details of the different types of validation possible and how to set them up are available at this [link](https://support.office.com/en-us/article/Apply-data-validation-to-cells-29FECBCC-D1B9-42C1-9D76-EFF3CE5F7249)